NCEAS/vegbank2/INSTALL.md

 ```
  - To assist with debugging, I have chosen here to redirect the output from the psql commands to a text file.
 If you delete this line, then the output will print to your terminal.

-**Step 4: Finish the vegbank database restoration process by applying constraints**
+**Step 4: Finish the vegbank database restoration process**

-Finish the migration by applying the constraints.
-This will apply the last migration V1.12
+Finish the migration by applying the remaining schema updates.

 ```sh
 flyway migrate
 ```

-Example Output for Reference:
+Example Output for Reference.
+Note, this log is still accurate less the migration points (which are now different as of updating this `README` document and the actual migration files which now live in helm)

 ```sh
 doumok@Dou-NCEAS-MBP14 ~ % docker run --name vegbank -e POSTGRES_PASSWORD=vegbank -e POSTGRES_DB=vegbank -e POSTGRES_USER=vegbank -e PGDATA=/tmp/postgresql/data -e POSTGRES_HOST_AUTH_METHOD=password -p 5432:5432 -d postgres:16